-- less than \$500,000 no fee; - equal to or greater than \$500,000 but less than \$5 million \$750; - equal to or greater than \$5 million but less than \$50 million \$7,500; - equal to or greater than \$50 million but less than \$250 million \$75,000; - equal to or greater than \$250 million but less than \$750 million \$150,000; and - equal to or greater than \$750 million \$300,000. - 3.
-Under the proposed regulations, the "value of the transaction" is defined as "the total value of all consideration that has been or will be provided in the context of the transaction by or on behalf of the foreign person that is a party to the transaction, including cash, assets, shares or other ownership interests, debt forgiveness, or services or other in-kind consideration."
-Where an acquisition or investment involves both a U.S. business and one or more non-U.S. businesses, the value of the transaction includes the non-U.S. businesses.
-However, where the value of the transaction is \$5 million or more but the value of the interests or rights acquired in the U.S. business is less than \$5 million, the filing fee will be set at \$750, regardless of the total value of the transaction. - 4.
-The proposed regulations provide that, where a notice is submitted that triggers the fee, the fee would have to paid by electronic payment before CFIUS will accept the notice (and therefore before the statutory time clock will begin to run). - 5.
-Under the proposed regulations, there is no carve-out for transactions signed before the regulations go into effect, nor is there any carve-out for transactions where the parties have already submitted a draft notice to CFIUS.
-Rather, as proposed, notices that are filed after the regulations go into effect would be subject to the fee. - 6.
-Aside from having a transaction valued at less than \$500,000, the only exceptions to the filing fee for notices under the proposed regulations are as follows: - Where CFIUS determines that a transaction is not a covered transaction or a covered real estate transaction (i.e., not subject to CFIUS jurisdiction), the Treasury Department will refund the filing fee that was paid when the notice was submitted. - Where the parties have paid the filing fee and CFIUS has permitted the parties to pull and refile a notice, the parties will not have to pay the fee again, provided that the CFIUS Staff Chairperson has not determined that a material change to the transaction has occurred, or a material inaccuracy or omission was made by the parties in information submitted to CFIUS, that requires CFIUS to consider new information.
+- 2. The interim regulations set forth the following tiered approach to filing fees for notices, based on the value of the transaction: - less than \$500,000 no fee; - equal to or greater than \$500,000 but less than \$5 million \$750; - equal to or greater than \$5 million but less than \$50 million \$7,500; - equal to or greater than \$50 million but less than \$250 million \$75,000; - equal to or greater than \$250 million but less than \$750 million \$150,000; and - equal to or greater than \$750 million \$300,000. - 3.
+The "value of the transaction" is defined as "the total value of all consideration that has been or will be provided in the context of the transaction by or on behalf of the foreign person that is a party to the transaction, including cash, assets, shares or other ownership interests, debt forgiveness, or services or other in-kind consideration."
+Where an acquisition or investment will be effectuated in multiple phases, the value of the transaction consists of the total value of the multiple phases.
+Where an acquisition or investment involves both a U.S. business and one or more non-U.S. businesses, the value of the transaction is the total value including the non-U.S. businesses.
+However, where the value of the transaction is \$5 million or more but the value of the interests or rights acquired in the U.S. business is less than \$5 million, the filing fee is set at \$750, regardless of the total value of the transaction. - 4.
+Where a notice is submitted that triggers the filing fee, the fee has to be paid by electronic payment before CFIUS will accept the notice (and therefore before the statutory time clock will begin to run). - 5.
+There is no carve-out for transactions signed before the interim rule went into effect on May 1, nor is there even a carve-out for transactions where the parties had already submitted a draft notice to CFIUS by that date.
+Rather, notices that are filed after May 1 are subject to the filing fee. - 6.
+Aside from having a transaction valued at less than \$500,000, the only exceptions to the filing fee for notices are as follows: